christinew7/61040-portfolio/recitation/design_notebook.md

 - LLM best used for file tracking and smart determining the start index for the pattern; not really needed for the implementation of the concept for Dictionary or Library (that just holds all the files for storage)

 ### Questions

+## Assignment 4

+### Questions:
+- Do I need to change my concept specs if I'm returning the id